Who are they?

 The Oguta people know how to work:

-Fish work: the lake has over forty different types of fish, and over 2,400 fishermen catch the fish full-time, with the number of 150 part-time.
-Fish is 80% of meat in their town
+Fish work: the lake has over forty different types of fish, and over 2,400 fishermen catch the fish full-time, with a number of 150 part-time.
+Fish is 80% of the meat in their town.

-Farm-like: The flood that comes every year makes their land so nutritious for cassava, yam, and palm.
+Farm-like: The floods that come every year make their land so nutritious for cassava, yam, and palm.
 The women wash cassava in the lake; they already have Oguta Lake as their office.

 Trade and Boat: Ferries and speedboats in Oguta move people and goods across the lake to places like Onitsha and Port-Harcourt, just like in the past.

-Oil money: oguta has much oil, so big companies like Shell, chevron, and AGIP extract from them; they bring cash but sometimes spoil the land.
-Celebrities like Flora Nwapa(the first woman who wrote the first novel in Nigeria), Justice Oputa (big judge), and Francis Nzeribe(the money man) came from here, so you know they have higher rank
+Oil money: Oguta has a lot of oil, so big companies like Shell, Chevron, and AGIP extract from it; they bring cash, but sometimes spoil the land.
+Celebrities like Flora Nwapa(the first woman who wrote the first novel in Nigeria), Justice Oputa (a big judge), and Francis Nzeribe(the money man) came from here, so you know they have a higher rank.

 How do they live their lives:

-Flood: During the year, floods occur and destroy people’s houses and farmlands, especially when there’s much rain.
+Floods occur throughout the year and destroy people’s houses and farmlands, especially when there’s a lot of rain.

-Small development: even though they have a lake motel and resort, they don’t have modern amenities like the Owerri people do.
+Small development: even though they have a lake motel and resort, they don’t have modern amenities like the Overri people do.

 But they never give up:

-Several times they try to protect the lake with project, and the government excavate to the Atlantic ocean since 2023 it’s will bring better days to the people of oguta if they make more effort to make it right.
+They have tried several times to protect the lake with projects, and the government has been excavating the Atlantic Ocean since 2023.
+If they make more effort to fix it, it will bring better days to the people of Augusta.

 The Oguta people are the strongest group of Igbo people, and they tie their lives to Oguta Lake.
 They’ve seen more through marketing, war, and farming, and their culture is interesting and pleasing.
 At this point, they are trying to hold onto the old ways while facing a problem today.